bwoodsend/polycotylus/docs/source/example-gui/index.rst

 though that the resultant packages aren't called ``dumb-text-viewer`` – they're called something like ``python-dumb-text-viewer``.
 The ``python`` prefix is expected for libraries but not frontend applications.
-Tell `polycotylus` not to add the prefix using the `frontend` option.
+Tell `polycotylus` not to add the prefix by setting the `frontend` option.

 .. code-block:: yaml